kksniak/ml4h_project_1/README.md

 ### Environment Setup

 1. Create a top-level directory named `data` and put the csv files in it.
 A detailed diagram is included in the [repository structure](#repository-structure).
 1. Create a conda environment with `conda env create -f [ENV_NAME].yml`, using the desired environment file.
-There MiniConda environment is recommended unless support for hardware acceleration with Apple's [Metal API](https://developer.apple.com/metal/) is desired.
+The `environment.yml` is recommended unless support for hardware acceleration with Apple's [Metal API](https://developer.apple.com/metal/) is desired.
-1. Activate the conda environment with `conda activate ml4h`
+1. Activate the conda environment with `conda activate ml4h-base`

 ### Running the Code
 For reproducing the results from the report, a script has been provided that trains and evaluates the models, and saves the results in the `results/` directory.